livegnik/2way-poc-design/README.md

 ## 2. System overview

-2WAY is a local first, identity anchored, graph based system for peer to peer interaction between users, devices, and applications.
+2WAY is a peer to peer application platform that provides identity, data ownership, access control, synchronization, and trust semantics as shared infrastructure rather than application specific logic.

+Applications built on 2WAY do not operate on isolated databases or central backends.
+They operate on a shared, local first graph that represents users, devices, relationships, content, and app specific state under a single identity and permission model.
+This allows multiple independent apps to interoperate over the same data without sharing control or authority.

+The platform enables applications to:

+- Share user owned data across apps without central storage.
+- Enforce permissions and visibility structurally rather than through server side policy.
+- Synchronize state directly between peers without trusted intermediaries.
+- Operate offline with full local authority and reconcile state incrementally.
+- Limit the influence of unknown or untrusted identities through graph structure.
+- Isolate application logic while reusing common identity, trust, and sync primitives.

-The system models all actors and data as typed graph objects with immutable authorship and explicit ownership.
+All actors and data are represented as typed graph objects with immutable authorship and explicit ownership.
 Identity is the root of trust.
-Every operation is signed.
+Every operation may be cryptographically signed.
 Every mutation is validated.
-All access control is enforced structurally rather than implicitly.
+Access control is enforced through schema and graph boundaries rather than implicit context.

 Each node maintains its own authoritative state.
-Nodes exchange data through signed, ordered synchronization envelopes.
+Nodes exchange data using signed, ordered synchronization envelopes.
 No node is required to trust remote peers, transports, or infrastructure.
-Consistency is achieved through deterministic validation, strict ordering, and explicit sync rules rather than global coordination.
+Consistency emerges from deterministic validation, strict ordering, and explicit synchronization rules rather than global coordination.

 The system is designed to operate under partial compromise.
-Individual apps, devices, peers, or identities may become hostile without compromising the integrity of unrelated state.
+Individual applications, devices, peers, or identities may become hostile without compromising unrelated state or violating global invariants.

 ## 3. Design principles